30 Best and Worst Veggie Burgers

-There are loads of benefits to the vegetarian lifestyle.
-Research has shown that both vegetarian and vegan diets are two of the most effective diets for weight loss, and other studies have connected the lifestyles with a lower risk of cancer, diabetes, and a longer lifespan.
-Experts hypothesize that much of the power behind these plant-based diets isn’t necessarily because meat is bad for you; it’s just that the satiating, animal-based protein often fills you up and edges out fruits and veggies for a position on your plate.
-And that means you can’t reap the benefits of the fresh produce’s secret weapon: cancer-fighting antioxidants.
-Although vegetarians have a variety of recipes in their arsenal—from vegetable curries to overnight oats—there was one thing my sister admitted to missing most: a juicy, melt-in-your-mouth burger.
+Although vegetarians have a variety of recipes in their arsenal—from vegetable curries to overnight oats—there is often one thing vegetarians and vegans admit to missing most after making the plant-based switch: a juicy, melt-in-your-mouth burger.
 Although no veggie burger can quite compare to the real thing, there are now dozens of plant-based patty options in the supermarket—both a good thing and a bad thing.
 Because as more brands take over the freezer aisle, it makes it more overwhelming to pick out the best beef-free bun-filler.

 Gardenburger The Original Veggie Burger